Verdict: 4 stars ★★★★

 Luminar relies on an import process to add folders on your hard disk to your catalog.
-Once images are in your Luminar catalog, you must use Luminar for any further image reorganisation or renaming because if you do it outside the program the photos in your Library will become ‘disconnected’.
-It’s a shame Skylum didn’t use the same approach as Alien Skin Exposure X4 and ON1 Photo RAW, which combine regular ‘live’ folder browsing with search tools.
+Once images are in your Luminar catalog, you can use Luminar for any further image reorganisation or renaming, but it will also display any new photos added outside of he program.
+This is a major improvement in this 3.0.2 update and it means Luminar uses the the same approach as Alien Skin Exposure X4 and ON1 Photo RAW, combining regular ‘live’ folder browsing with a catalog system, though not yet search tools.

-That’s the other thing missing from this version – search tools.
+That’s the other thing missing from this version.
 Luminar 3 does not support keywords or IPTC metadata (this is coming in a future release) so for now the only way to narrow down your images is to use ratings, flags and colour labels.